UKCloud/documentation/articles/vmware/vmw-how-change-ipsec-vpn-api.md

 Before using the vCloud API to view and update IPsec VPN settings, we recommend that you install a REST client that enables you to access the API.
 The steps in this article use a Firefox plugin called RESTClient.
 For information about how to install this plugin, see [*How to install a REST client to access the vCloud API*](vmw-how-install-vcloud-api-rest-client.md).

 You also need to find your API credentials.
-For more information, see [*How to access vCloud Director through the vCloud API*](vmw-how-access-vcloud-api.md)
+For more information, see [*How to access vCloud Director/VMware Cloud Director through the vCloud API*](vmw-how-access-vcloud-api.md)

 ## Obtaining an authorisation token